groegerj/android_kernel_strawberry_i9300/strawberry/README.md

 much as possible to 3.1.
 Sometimes entire files can be replaced by mainline-3.1 versions, but often, there are side effects, and API changes etc. have to be taken into account.

-By now, I could mainline the whole network stack to 3.1, and parts of fs/, kernel/ and much more.
+Step 2 is finished by now.
-Compared with the original number 2190 of different items, the number of items different from either mainline-3.0.101 or mainline-3.1 could be cut down to less than half.
+Compared with the original number 2190 of different items, the number of items different compared to mainline-3.1 could be cut down 827.
-Step 2 makes good progress, and I work hard to reduct the differences with mainline-3.1 to a minimum.

-### Step 3: remove bugs
+### Step 3: remove bugs introduced in Step 2

-As the title sais, the bugs described above need to be removed...
+The nasty bugs described above need to be removed.
+I consider starting a second time with Step 0.
+This time, however, things should be easier.
+From what I gained so far, large subsystems should be usable right away, which are (hopefully) unrelated to the bugs.
+Still a lot of work, but the progress so far has convinced me that it's possible.

 ### Step 4: further upgrade